FEDERAL LEGISLATION IN ASSISTED REPRODUCTION

 Iowa was the first state to enact broad-based fertility fraud legislation.

-Nevada is poised to be the second state to have consequences for all frauds in assisted reproduction.
+Nevada is the second state to have consequences for all frauds in assisted reproduction.

 It will soon be a crime for a gamete provider to lie about their identity, medical history, and social and educational information.

 Arkansas, April 2021: Created two felonies and a civil action by the patient or spouse against a health care provider who uses his own sperm without the written consent of the patient, who reasonably should have known the donor did not consent to its use or in the manner it is being used.
 The statute of limitations is five years after discovery or the defendant admits to the facts giving rise to the action.
 You can be awarded attorney’s fees, cost of treatment, and economic, compensatory, and punitive damages.
 It is a class C felony to misrepresent the identity of the donor or the quality of the material used in a fertility treatment with the purpose to defraud.
-A person is guilty of a class B felony if a healthcare provider knowingly uses unauthorized human reproductive material.
+A person is guilty of a class B felony if a healthcare provider knowingly uses unauthorized human reproductive material with 5 to 20 years in prison and a fine of up to $15,000.

 Arizona, March 2021: Created a civil action by the patient, the patient’s spouse, the child against a health care provider who uses their own reproductive material without the written consent of the patient.
 Possible award of compensatory and punitive damages or $10,000 liquidated damages.
 There’s a separate cause of action for each child.
 A civil cause of action may be brought within five years of discovering sufficient evidence for a case or the defendant confesses.

 California, 1996: Created a crime to use reproductive material other than indicated by the donor’s consent form (except for sperm donors) and to implant reproductive material without written consent of the recipient.
-Violations punishable with three to five years in jail and a fine of up to $50,000.
+Violations punishable with 3 to 5 years in jail and a fine of up to $50,000.

 Colorado, July 2020: Created a felony offense (Class 6) and civil liability that can be brought by patient, spouse/partner, or child with liability for each child.
 May get attorney’s fees.
 Damages are reasonable compensation for injuries or $50,000.
 May pursue other remedies of law.
-A Class 6 felony offense means 18 mo jail, $1,000-$100,000 fine.
+A Class 6 felony offense means 12-18 months in jail and $1,000-$100,000 fine.
 The statute of limitations starts upon the discovery of the offense.
 Fertility fraud is now included under enumerated unprofessional conduct.

 Indiana, May 2019: Human reproductive material used without donor’s express consent.
-Created a felony offense level 6 and a civil cause of action which may be brought by the patient, their spouse, or child.
+Created a felony offense level 6 with 6months to 2.5 years in jail and up to $10,000 in fines and a civil cause of action which may be brought by the patient, their spouse, or child.
 Damages include attorney’s fees, cost of the fertility treatment, punitive & compensatory damages, or $10,000.
 The statute of limitations: 10 years after the 18th birthday of the child (or 20 years after the procedure was performed) or five years after the discovery of fertility fraud through: DNA testing, confession by the health care provider, or sufficient evidence.

 Ohio, April 2023.

-Texas, May 2019: Human reproductive material used without the patient’s express consent to use that specific donor’s specimen is a sexual assault – a felony in the second degree.
+Texas, May 2019: Human reproductive material used without the patient’s express consent to use that specific donor’s specimen is a sexual assault – a felony in the second degree with 2 to 20 years in jail with up to $10,000 fine.
 Statute of limitations: 2 years after the discovery of the offense.
 SB1895 passed in 2021 which added a two-year discovery rule to the Texas Medical Board statute of limitations for doctors who use their own sperm.

-- Utah, March 2021: A health care provider who uses their own games without patient written consent is guilty of a third-degree felony.
+- Utah, March 2021: A health care provider who uses their own games without patient written consent is guilty of a third-degree felony with up to 5 years in jail and a $5,000 fine.